-The Torpor snowshoe trail is a very enjoyable new trail near the Kananaskis Lakes within the Peter Lougheed Provincial Park.
-The Torpor Loop Trail is an easy Kananaskis snowshoe trail which winds its way through four major day areas within the Kananaskis Lakes.
+The Torpor snowshoe trail is a new trail near the Kananaskis Lakes within the Peter Lougheed Provincial Park.
+The Torpor Loop Trail is an easy Kananaskis snowshoe trail which winds its way through four major day use areas within the Kananaskis Lakes.

 As one of the newest Kananaskis snowshoe trails, not many people know about the Torpor snowshoe trail – in fact, we didn’t see a single person on the Torpor trail on a beautiful Sunday afternoon in January.
 If you like a little solitude, the Torpor Loop snowshoe trail is a great alternative to some of the more popular Kananaskis snowshoe trails, such as Chester Lake.